kedbin/relearn.ing/src/content/journal/entry-003.md

 **The Old Way:** "I can fix this myself if I just focus."
 **The New Way:** "I am biologically incapable of seeing my own blind spots."

-Your notes rightly point out the "Pro Athlete" paradox: The best in the world have the most coaches, while the amateur insists on figuring it out alone.
+I've noticed the **"Pro Athlete" paradox**: The best in the world have the most coaches, while the amateur insists on figuring it out alone.
 Science calls this the **Illusion of Competence**.

 In 1993, psychologist K. Anders Ericsson published his foundational research on **Deliberate Practice**.
 He found that experience alone does not create expertise.
 Driving a car for 20 years doesn't make you a Formula 1 driver; it just makes you a habitual driver.
 True growth requires external feedback to disrupt homeostasis.
 You physically cannot perform a complex task and objectively critique it simultaneously; your cognitive load is maxed out.